shaing04/dsc80-2025-sp/syllabus.md

 - Using or submitting code acquired from other students (except from your pair programming partner during projects), the web, or any other resource not officially sanctioned by this course
-- Posting your code online, including on Ed, unless privately to instructors only
+- Posting your code online, including on Piazza, unless privately to instructors only
 - Having any other person complete any part of your assignment on your behalf
 - Completing an assignment on behalf of someone else